 Put negatively, the fear has been expressed in some quarters that, in the name of privacy protection, legislation might be developed which could actually have other national purposes in mind.
-Put bluntly, this is the fear of "data protectionism".
+Put bluntly, this is the fear of 'data protectionism'.
 Legislation, nominally for the purpose of data protection, could actually have such objects as the protection of domestic employment, local technology and expertise, home industries, national culture, language, sovereignty etc. Accordingly, it has been suggested that there would be merit in an international definition of the general rules against which legislation, ostensibly for the protection of privacy, could be publicly measured.
 Such an international standard might reduce or discourage the adoption of illicit national legislation which imposed an artificial barrier on the general free flow of information, including personal information.

-This is the background to the search for the "basic rules" of privacy protection laws.
+This is the background to the search for the 'basic rules' of privacy protection laws.
 Given the different languages, different legal traditions and differing cultural and social values, it might have been expected that such a search would have been frustrated by fundamental disagreements.
-The fact is that in all of the major international efforts that have so far addressed this problem, there has been a broad measure of agreement on the "basic rules" around which domestic privacy legislation should cluster.
+The fact is that in all of the major international efforts that have so far addressed this problem, there has been a broad measure of agreement on the 'basic rules' around which domestic privacy legislation should cluster.
 In a statement made by me to the Committee for Scientific and Technological Policy (C.S.T.P.) of the Organisation for Economic Co-operation and Development (O.E.C.D.)
-I reported a broad consensus in an O.E.C.D study addressed to this issue :
+I reported a broad consensus in an O.E.C.D study addressed to this issue:

 At the heart of the basic rules is a simple idea.
-It is the so-called "golden rule" of the protection of privacy and individual liberties.
+It is the so-called 'golden rule' of the protection of privacy and individual liberties.
 This is the right of the individual, in general, and with some exceptions specifically provided for, to have access to personal data about himself.
 If this rule is accepted, not only will the individual know the ways in which he is perceived by others.
 He will, by inference, have power to amend and correct personal information which is untrue, unfair or otherwise lacking in appropriate quality.
 In addition to this fundamental rule, a number of other basic rules were identified.
-These relate to the "input", "throughput" and "output" of personal information.
-They govern the rules that should control the collection, use and security of personal data.4 machinery.
-The inefficient bureaucratic nightmare, imposing cumbersome, ineffective and expensive impediments to international data traffic, could still develop.
+These relate to the 'input', 'throughput' and 'output' of personal information.
+They govern the rules that should control the collection, use and security of personal data.4

+The speed with which countries linked to each other by rapidly expanding ties of data traffic are developing privacy and data protection laws make it imperative that the 'basic rules' should be identified as quickly as possible.
+Otherwise the opportunity might be lost to influence the lawmaking process in those countries which have not yet developed privacy protection machinery.
+The inefficient bureaucratic nightmare, imposing cumbersome, ineffective and expensive impediments to. international data traffic, could still develop.
 There will be less chance of this happening if data protection and data security laws continue to follow a basic scheme identified in an international instrument.
-At a later stage, international treaties may be necessary to go beyond international self-regulation and to provide effective machinery for the enforcement of the "basic rules" in one country, by a resident of another.
-But unless the "basic rules" can be promptly identified, an opportunity may be lost to influence the development of legislation in countries such as Australia, Japan, the Netherlands and the United Kingdom, where privacy laws are planned but have not yet been enacted.
+At a later stage, international treaties may be necessary to go beyond international self-regulation and to provide effective machinery for the enforcement of the 'basic rules' in one country, by a resident of another.
+But unless the 'basic rules' can be promptly identified, an opportunity may be lost to influence the development of legislation in countries such as Australia, Japan, the Netherlands and the United Kingdom, where privacy laws are planned but have not yet been enacted.